 Here are a few ways to get rid of writer’s block.

-- Write what you know – Just make a simple list of the key points you know you need to cover in the assignment and use this as a checklist to frame your main content.
+- Write what you know.
+Just make a simple list of the key points.
+No doubt, you already know what you need to cover in the assignment.
+So, usse this as a checklist to frame your main content.

-- Take a break – As well as exercise, sleep and food are also essential for good brain function.
-Avoid getting pulled towards the all-nighter, more than likely you will become even more unproductive and the writer’s block will get worse.
-Your brain will work much better after a good night’s sleep or some tasty food, avoid that dreaded carb coma though!
+- Take a break.
+As well as exercise, sleep and food are also essential for good brain function.
+Avoid getting pulled towards the all-nighter.
+More than likely you will become even more unproductive and the writer’s block will get worse.
+Your brain will work much better after a good night’s sleep or some tasty food.
+Try to avoid that dreaded carb coma though!

 To become more ‘environmentally friendly’, Host is launching the #HostEnvironmentalPledge campaign to encourage responsible behaviour and drive sustainability across our sites throughout the UK and Ireland.

 It’s a simple campaign!
 If we can reduce our overall utilities (electric, water and gas) consumption by 1% then we will donate £10,000, 2% reduction means £20,000, 3% is £30,000 and so on, to 3 charities; BulliesOut, Planet Patrol and World Land Trust.Show me all news